Table of Contents

-Lending Club offers peer-to-peer (P2P) lending, meaning your personal loan is funded by individual investors contributing to your loan amount rather than borrowing money directly from the lender.
 There’s no guarantee that your loan will be funded even if you meet the basic qualifications, but you will find out within a few days of applying.
-Having been in business since 2007, it’s one of the original peer-to-peer lenders in the United States and also the largest.
+Having been in business since 2007, it’s one of the original peer-to-peer loan providers in the United States and also the largest.

 Lending Club Personal Loans